-The quarantine expansion means residents and business owners in all of Bertie and Martin counties, and portions of Davidson and Franklin counties, will now need to obtain a permit before moving plants, sod and related equipment into or through non-infested areas.
-Effective immediately, the imported fire ant quarantine is revised to include:
+The quarantine expansion means residents and business owners in all of Currituck, Durham and Hertford counties, and portions of Alamance, Granville, Guilford, Iredell, Rutherford and Vance counties will now need to obtain a permit before moving plants, sod and related equipment into or through non-infested areas.
+Effective immediately, the imported fire ant quarantine is revised to include the addition of:

-- Franklin County- That portion of the county south of N.C.
-56 from the Granville County line to the Nash County line.
+- Guilford County - The area south of I-40 from the Alamance County line to the Forsyth County line.